Ascra

 Ascra or Askre (Ἄσκρη) was a town in ancient Boeotia which is best known today as the home of the poet Hesiod.
 It was located upon Mount Helicon, less than seven and a half miles west of Thespiae.

-According to a lost poetic Atthis by one Hegesinous, a maiden by the name of Ascra lay with Poseidon and bore a son Oeoclus who, together with the Aloadae, founded the town named for his mother.
+History

 In the Works and Days, Hesiod says that his father was driven from Aeolian Cyme to Ascra by poverty, only to find himself situated in a most unpleasant town (lines 639–40):